 Financial assets are derecognised when the rights to receive cash flows from the financial assets have expired or the Fund has transferred substantially all the risks and rewards of ownership.
-Financial liabilities are derecognised when the obligation under the liabilities are discharged.
+Financial liabilities are derecognised when the obligation under the liabilities are discharged, cancelled or expired.

-(iii) Measurement
+iii.
+Measurement

-Financial assets and liabilities at fair value through profit or loss
+Financial instruments at fair value through profit or loss

-At initial recognition, the Fund measures a financial asset at its fair value.
+At initial recognition, the Fund measures a financial asset and a financial liability at its fair value.
 Transaction costs of financial assets carried at fair value through profit or loss are expensed in the statement of comprehensive income.

 Subsequent to initial recognition, all financial assets and liabilities at fair value through profit or loss are measured at fair value.
-Gains and losses arising from changes in the fair value of 'financial assets or liabilities at fair value through profit or loss' category are presented in the statement of comprehensive income in the period in which they arise.
-This also includes dividend expenses on short sales of securities, which have been classified at fair value through profit of loss.
+Gains and losses arising from changes in the fair value of 'financial assets or liabilities at fair value through profit or loss' category are presented in the statement of comprehensive income within 'net gains/(losses) on financial instruments at fair value through profit or loss' in the period in which they arise.